Welcome to Flightsim.com Multiplayer Adventures. Let's review some basic guidelines so we all will have the best multiplayer experience.

-A: The server IP addresses are located at the bottom of this thread.
+A: The server IP addresses are located near the bottom of this FAQ.

 Q: What version of FS can I use on the servers?

-A: Our FSHost server is currently supporting FS9(2004), and FSX.
+A: Our FSHost server is currently supporting FS9(2004), FSX and P3D.
 They will run together in a single session.
 Unfortunately, there is no support for previous versions of Flight Simulator.